ReDI-School/intro-java/lesson5/index.md

 ```

 Mostly for loops are used in combination with collections like an `ArrayList`.
-What an `ArrayList` is and how two iterate over it using a `for` loop will be discussed in a later chapter.
+What an `ArrayList` is and how to iterate over it using a `for` loop will be discussed in a later chapter.

 Material:
 - [Slides](https://drive.google.com/open?id=1rXD7s4BHbhagSCYkUmzy8VBnzEBWFUSoOUEWA01ZLlU)